Talanor/rush-python/guidelines.md

 _not_ stop at the first mistake.
 Which means that you don't have to do the exercises in any particular order, although we tried to keep them sorted by ascending difficulty.
+	You must turn-in the project by creating a repository called python-rush-2015 and giving ravane_a read permission.
+	Each exercise must be turned-in in its own directory.

 	It is expected that you keep an eye on this repository, as its content may change during the rush.